Hanbry/alpha87a-frontend-macos/README.md

-# Alpha 87A macOS Frontend Application
+# Alpha 87A macOS Remote Control Application
-This is a macOS frontend application that interfaces with the Alpha 87A high-power linear amplifier via a serial interface.
+This is a remote control application for macOS that interfaces with the Alpha 87A high-power linear amplifier via a serial interface.
 The application displays the state of the radio and provides various options and settings for controlling the amplifier.

 # Usage
 1. Power on the Alpha 87A